fa8e/fa8e/README.md

 - 👋 Hi, I’m @fa8e
-- 👀 I’m interested in creating cool apps like recipe apps, games, chat apps, note apps, youtube clones etc.
+- 👀 I’m interested in creating a Youtube clone and a good video editor for now.
-- 🌱 I’m currently learning git, python, web development
+- 🌱 I’m currently learning Android Studio.
-- 💞️ I’m looking to collaborate on design and development for anything.
+- 💞️ I’m looking for a person good at artistic stuff.
 - 📫 How to reach me ...
+I'll reach you.

 <!---
 fa8e/fa8e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.